jkrovitz/Collective_Intelligence_Final_Project/README.md

 ## Installation:
-1. Clone or download this repository.
+1. Download this repository to your computer and unzip the folder.

 2. Download Anaconda 3 through this link: [https://www.anaconda.com/distribution/#download-section](https://www.anaconda.com/distribution/#download-section)

 3. If you need assistance installing Anaconda: